KarlScheibelhofer/java-crypto-tools/README.md

 ### PEM Directory Tree

-The `pem-directory` KeyStore implementation supports reading all PEM files in a directory tree.
+The `pem-directory` KeyStore implementation supports reading all PEM files in a directory tree, i.e. files with names ending with `.crt` or `.pem`.

 To read all files in a directory tree, you need to supply a stream that contains the file path of the directory.
 This is necessary because the `load` method of a Java KeyStore only accepts an InputStream as source.